jmunixusers/presentations/git101/index.md

 - Branches allow different authors to pursue different paths
   - Like an actual tree, branches can go their own way, but the trunk must be shared
 - Never delete a commit: use a revert to undo, but that change is then logged
-- Some leeway if your changes haven't been pushed and become visible to others
+- Some leeway to rewrite history if your changes haven't been pushed and become visible to others, or working on a private branch

 ---
 # A note on branching and language